jalotra/Pong_Game/README.md

 # Pong_Game
-Turtle library used and compiled in python 3 framework.
+Turtle library used and compiled in python 3 .